 The director is responsible for developing the center’s vision.
 They play a leading role in the selection of the center’s committee members, organize and oversee committee work, and speak publicly about the center’s projects and activities.

-The center’s leadership will also conduct ongoing research and networking on issues related to religion and the city.
-They will help support and connect the center’s resources to Morgan’s programs beyond religious studies and philosophy.
-They will draw on their ongoing research projects and networking activities to develop or help develop courses related to religion and the city, to make course materials publically available through the center’s website, and to ensure that religion and the city courses are regularly taught at Morgan.
+The center’s leadership also conducts ongoing research and networking on issues related to religion and the city.
+They help support and connect the center’s resources to Morgan’s programs beyond religious studies and philosophy.
+They draw on their ongoing research projects and networking activities to develop or help develop courses related to religion and the city, to make course materials publicly available through the center’s website, and to ensure that religion and the city courses are regularly taught at Morgan.

 During the 2019-2020 and 2020-2021 academic years, the center will also be led by a postdoctoral fellow.
 The position will be nationally advertised and will seek a candidate whose area of specialization includes a focus on religion and the city, who can demonstrate a commitment to public scholarship, and whose research agenda can be connected to the city of Baltimore.

 The five member local advisory committee is made up of public scholars whose work engages the city of Baltimore.
 The committee helps to shape and evaluate the CSRC as well as to foster important partnerships between Morgan and Baltimore communities around issues related to religion and the city.
 In collaboration with the director, postdoctoral fellow, and national committee, the planning committee helps to develop the guidelines for awarding grants and fellowships and evaluates and selects grant recipients.
 The planning committee also helps to organize the annual CSRC conference theme, keynote speakers, panelists, community participants, and other logistical tasks.